cander/til/misc/wisdom.md

     to be done."
   - [Horstman's Corollay](https://en.wikipedia.org/wiki/Parkinson%27s_law#Corollaries) -
     "Work contracts to fit in the time we give it."
+- On the farm, the last one through the gate locks it.
+- Related: You should check that gate before you walk away from it, regardless of who should have locked it.

 ## Technology Wisdom
 - Rules about performance tuning: